UKCloud/documentation/articles/managed-services/man-adv-managed-svcs-faq.md

 ### Do I need to install an agent on my endpoints to enable this service?

 Where possible UKCloud will provide these services without the use of an agent by utilising SNMP traps.
-In situations where non SNMP events need to be collected, UKCloud may opt to provide a dedicated Agent which can be deployed into the customer's VM to provide a more advanced method of event collection.
-In order to ensure the correct operation of the Agent once installed, port 5666 will need to be opened on Linux VMs, and port 5985 and/or port 5986 must be opened for Windows VMs.
+In situations where non SNMP events need to be collected, UKCloud may opt to provide a dedicated agent, which can be deployed into the customer's VM to provide a more advanced method of event collection.
+To ensure the correct operation of the agent once installed, port 5666 will need to be opened on Linux VMs, and port 5985 and/or port 5986 must be opened for Windows VMs.

 ### How is any data related to this service kept secure?

-Bell Integration have undergone a through vendor assessment and approval programme by UKCloud, and as such we have verified that Bell holds several certifications including LR ISO 9001 – Quality Management, LR ISO 14001 – Environmental Management and LR ISO 27001 - Information Security.
-UKCloud undertakes through vendor selection and on-going vendor management processes, along with strict access control and auditing measures to ensure the security and integrity of UKCloud’s customer data and services.
+Bell Integration has undergone a thorough vendor assessment and approval programme by UKCloud, and as such we have verified that Bell holds several certifications including LR ISO 9001 – Quality Management, LR ISO 14001 – Environmental Management and LR ISO 27001 - Information Security.
+UKCloud undertakes thorough vendor selection and ongoing vendor management processes, along with strict access control and auditing measures to ensure the security and integrity of UKCloud’s customer data and services.

-In addition, UKCloud has ensured strict controls that ensure any customer data which may need to be shared with Bell information still only remains accessible to pre-approved Security Cleared (SC) operatives based within the UK.
+In addition, UKCloud has ensured strict controls that ensure any customer data that may need to be shared with Bell information still only remains accessible to pre-approved Security Cleared (SC) operatives based within the UK.

 ### Is there a protective monitoring service?